 If you are looking to work in the more creative side of PR, be creative with your application and make it stand out.

-There is no better PR you can do in this industry than PR for yourself.
+So when you google “how to get your first pr job“, there is no better PR thing you can do in this industry than PR yourself.